Over the bridge to Skye

 Way back in November, I abandoned my diary of our summer trip to Dornie in the North West Highlands.
 Even further back, in October, I wrote about our first, abortive, attempt to visit Skye via the Glenelg ferry.
 That was scuppered by a puncture.
 Now it’s time to resume the tale.
 A few days later, we made it to Skye by simply driving over the bridge from Kyle of Lochalsh to Kyleakin.

 Both Kyle and Kyleakin would have been much busier before the bridge was built in 1995, with ferries shuttling back and forth on the five-minute crossing between their harbours.
-Now both can be easily by-passed, although Kyleakin seems still to be a popular stop for coach trips.
+Now both can be easily be by-passed, although Kyleakin seems still to be a popular stop for coach trips.
 However, most tourists headed straight for the coffee shops so wandering the village was a peaceful pastime.

 First we climbed to the War Memorial where we had good views of Castle Moil.